'

 Nikki Neuburger, Chief Brand & Product Activation Officer

-Nikki Neuburger joined lululemon in 2020 as Chief Brand Officer to drive the company’s global brand and storytelling initiatives and lead its marketing, brand creative, communications, store design, sustainability, and social impact functions.
-In 2024, her role expanded to include leading the company’s product merchandising, research and innovation, and footwear portfolio, uniting brand and product under one leader to accelerate innovation and streamline go-to-market strategies.
+Nikki Neuburger joined lululemon in 2020 as Chief Brand Officer to drive the company’s global brand and storytelling initiatives and lead its marketing, brand creative, communications, store design, and social impact functions.
+In 2024, her role expanded to Chief Brand & Product Activation Officer, and she now oversees the company’s research and product innovation team and footwear portfolio, in addition to her existing brand leadership responsibilities.
+This evolution unites brand and key aspects of product under one leader to more closely integrate the work of these teams.

 Prior to lululemon, Ms. Neuburger served as Global Head of Marketing for Uber Eats, where she led the introduction and expansion of the brand globally.
-Previously, she built her career over a 14–year period at Nike, where she ultimately served as Global Brand Vice President of Nike Running.
+Previously, she built her career over a 14‑year period at Nike, where she ultimately served as Vice President, Global Brand Marketing of Nike Running.

-Ms. Neuburger holds a Bachelor of Science in Business Administration, with a focus on International Business and Marketing, and a minor in Product and Merchandising Management from Oregon State University.
-A lifelong athlete, Ms. Neuburger served as team captain of her college NCAA Division I volleyball team and has completed several marathons.
+Ms. Neuburger holds a B.S. in Business Administration, with a focus on International Business and Marketing, and a minor in Product and Merchandising from Oregon State University.

 Board of Directors